Оцінювання пацієнта із симптомами з боку суглобів

 ЗаAlexandra Villa-Forte, MD, MPH, Cleveland Clinic

 Some musculoskeletal disorders affect primarily the joints, causing arthritis.
-Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles or other extra-articular soft tissues (eg, polymyalgia rheumatica, myositis), or periarticular soft tissues (eg, bursitis, tendinitis, sprain).
+Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles (eg, myositis), peripheral nerves (eg, ulnar nerve entrapment), or other periarticular soft tissues (eg, bursitis, tendinitis, sprains, ligament injuries).
 Arthritis has myriad possible causes, including infection, autoimmune disorders, crystal-induced inflammation, and minimally inflammatory cartilage and bone disorders (eg, osteoarthritis).
 Arthritis may affect single joints (monoarthritis) or multiple joints (polyarthritis) in a symmetric or asymmetric manner, with or without involving the spine.

-The clinician should focus on systemic and extra-articular symptoms as well as joint symptoms.
+The clinician should focus on systemic and extra-articular symptoms as well as joint symptoms (1).
 Many symptoms and clinical findings, including the following, can be associated with various joint disorders and provide clues to the diagnosis of a specific systemic disorder:

 • Fever